samin-taheri/samin-taheri/README.md

 I'm a software developer focused on frontend and mobile development, specializing in JavaScript/TypeScript, React, Next.js, and React Native.
 I create responsive, user-friendly interfaces with a strong eye for UI/UX and performance.
 Passionate about collaboration and problem-solving, I stay updated with the latest tech to build modern, impactful applications.

-## Other
-📫 How to reach me: samintaheri1922000@gmail.com

 ### 🛠 Languages and Tools